sirlucjan/workbench/juliagoda-kernels/depends/README.md

 # mkinitcpio-zstd

 ##### mkinitcpio in the current version 30 does not full support modules compressed in zstd format.
+##### These changes will significantly reduce the size of initramfs and also simplify the format of system logs.
 ##### A pull request has been approved by the developers and the next version 31 will support decompression of modules in this format without any problems.
 ##### Source: https://github.com/archlinux/mkinitcpio/pull/43/commits
 ##### I have been testing this solution since December 2020 and have not found any irregularities.
 Please report any bugs in this exact repository.